 That statement is now the benchmark.
 Not the declaration of a state of emergency.
 Not the promised reconstruction fund.
 The test is whether people under concrete hear machinery, crews, and medical support arrive in time.

-XOOMAR is tracking the wider disaster through related coverage, including Twin Shocks Shatter Caracas in Venezuela Earthquake and Rivals Rush Into Venezuela Earthquake Rescue Scramble.
+XOOMAR is tracking the wider disaster through related coverage, including Twin Shocks Shatter Caracas in Venezuela Earthquake, Rivals Rush Into Venezuela Earthquake Rescue Scramble, and help Venezuela earthquake victims safely.

 The numbers behind the Venezuela earthquake: 235 confirmed dead, thousands feared, aid still moving in